qmatsuzawa/M110/README.md

   - **Code:** This is where all the R and Stata codes are stored
   - **Data:** This is where all datasets (both raw and cleaned ones) are/should be stored
   - **Estimate:** This is where all temporary and final estimates are stored.
+The subfolder Tables includes CSV files of all output tables.
 The subfolders _SC_Main_ and _Robustness_ include temporary outputs.
-The subfolder Tables includes CSV files of all output tables.
+These subdirectories are currently missing/empty but will be created when running the Master R script.
   - **Figures:** This is where all figures are saved
   - **fentanyl_oregon_replication_dataverse:** This is where Zoorob et al. (2023)’s replication package is saved